 The Town of Niagara (the Town) acquired the tax delinquent property at 4435-4445 Military Road in the Town.
 The site was previously used for a variety of commercial operations including a dry cleaner, gas station, automotive repair facility, and tire sales.
 In October 2018, the NCBDC executed a \$325,000 subgrant for asbestos abatement, building demolition, and soil remediation that was later increased to \$397,000.
-As of September 30, 2022, \$382,000 has been disbursed and \$15,000 of funds remain available.
+The property has been issued a Certificate of Completion.
+Substantially all of the grant has been disbursed as of September 30, 2023.